-Connected Component Workbench software includes a graphical debugger to help developers indentify logical errors in program execution.
+Do-More Designer software includes a graphical debugger to help developers indentify logical errors in program execution.
 To use the debugger a PLC must have a program file downloaded to it and the PLC must be communicating with the host computer.
-Selecting Debug from the menu or pressing F5 places the software in debug mode.
+Figure 8 shows the Do-More Designer software with the debugger open and the status monitoring enabled.

-The ladder logic diagram in CCW changes color when operating in the debug mode.
-Color changes on program rungs indentify the extent of logical continuity..
+The ladder logic diagram in Do-More changes color when operating in the debug mode.
+Figure 8 shows the Do-More Designer setup to debug and monitor input status changes.
+Color changes on program rungs indentify the extent of logical continuity.
+In this case the blue high lights the instructions that evaluate true on the rungs.
 Depressing a physical input switch causes the instructions linked to that memory address to change color.
 When a program includes counters and timers, the debugger displays current values of their outputs.
-The debugger also supports variable watches.
-This allows the developer to monitor the values of program variables as the program runs.